adr/madr/docs/decisions/adr-template.md

 ## Context and Problem Statement

-{Describe the context and problem statement, technical story, e.g., in free form using two to three sentences.
+{Describe the context and problem statement, e.g., in free form using two to three sentences or in the form of an illustrative story.
- You may want to articulate the problem in form of a question and add links to tickets or issues.}
+ You may want to articulate the problem in form of a question and add links to collaboration boards or issue management systems.}

 ## Decision Drivers <!-- This is an optional element.
 Feel free to remove. -->

-* {driver 1, e.g., a force, facing concern, …}
+* {decision driver 1, e.g., a force, facing concern, …}
-* {driver 2, e.g., a force, facing concern, …}
+* {decision driver 2, e.g., a force, facing concern, …}
 * … <!-- numbers of drivers can vary -->

 ## Considered Options